VIAME/VIAME/examples/annotation_and_visualization/README.rst

   Filename with list of images for each frame or glob for sequence of images
 * TracksFile = filename
   Filename containing the tracks data.
-* TrackPVOsFile = filename
-  Specifies (PVO or TOT) file  containing track classification data in the ASCII format
-  where each line contains 'track-id fish-probability scallop-probability other-probability'.
 * TrackColorOverride = r g b
   rgb color, specified from 0 to 1, overrides the default vpView track color for this project only